-You are receiving this letter because you sent a written request to Ohio Council 8, AFSCME to drop your union membership.
-The Council will instruct the membership services departments of Council 8, AFSCME International and your local union to remove your name from the membership roster.
+You are receiving this letter because you sent a written request to Ohio Council's, AFSCME to drop your union membership in the Council will instruct the membership services departments of Council 8, AFSCME International and your local union to remove your name from the membership roster.

-Union dues deduction will not be stopped at this time because your letter does not revoke the dues checkoff authorization card which you signed and because any dues revocation request would need to be made and received by the union in accordance with the union's current procedures and within a window period which you agreed to when you signed the authorization card.
+Unitable deduction will not be stopped at this time because your letter does not revoke the dues checkoff authorization card which you signed and because any dues revocation request would need to be made and received by the union in accordance with the union's current procedures and within a window period which you agreed to when you signed the authorization card.
 Attached is a copy of the union's current dues revocation procedure and a copy of the authorization card you signed.
+The union's current procedure will allow you to revoke your card you signed.
 The union's current procedure will allow you to revoke your dues deduction authorization on an annual basis during a window period close in time to the date you signed your authorization card.
 If you have any questions about this procedure, please feel free to call my office.

 Rather than drop your membership or your dues deductions, Council 8 would like you to consider remaining a member of the union.
 If you want a strong union to represent yourself and your co-workers over pay, benefits and working conditions, we need all of the employees to stick together.
-As a member of the union, did you know you are entitled to members only benefits including tuition free college for yourself, your spouse and children, lower interest credit cards and home mortgage loan rates and a host of discounted products including cell phone service, I have enclosed information about these, and other members only benefits for your review.
+As a member of the union, did you know you are entitled to members only benefits including tuition tree college for yourself, your spouse and children, lower interest credit cards and home mortgage loan rates and a host of discounted products including cell phone service.
+I have enclosed information about these, and other members only benefits for your review.
 If you decide you want to remain a member, simply call me back and let me know.